net-tools/simple_framework/README.md

         // user namespace for commands
         '\\Myapp\\Commands',

-        // registry for config data ; currently empty to have a simple example new Registry()
+        // registry for config data
+        new Registry()
     );